rubenxyz/retired_assassin/README.md

 ### Short tagline

+This is the repository for the screenplay of the short film 2 Percent.
 The film is a short scene that explore the relationship between eritrean migrant woman and her teenage daughter when they are visited by an unexpected guest:gun::boom::skull:.

 ### Read the script :page_facing_up: